Changing Face of Investor Ethics and Behaviours

 Planet, Environment and Society

-Once perhaps viewed as a fad, sustainable investing is becoming normalised, making it a fundamental building block within intergenerational financial planning.
+Once perhaps viewed as a fad, ESG investing is becoming normalised, making it a fundamental building block within intergenerational financial planning.
 It also enables parents to leave their children more than just a financial legacy in terms of planet, environment and society.

 Two in five advised clients surveyed confirmed they expect to increase the amount they invest in Environmental, Social and Governance (ESG) investments over the next five years.